Freelance UX and Web Designer

 The visual foundations to support FORTH's brand presence across all user touchpoints

-In addition to visual foundations like colour and typography, the style guide also included practical guidelines for key UI components such as buttons, input fields, and layout patterns.
+In addition to visual foundations like colour and typography, the style guide also included practical guidelines for key UI components.

 Usage guidelines to support the proper implementation

-Because I’d approached design with OOUX and modularity in mind from the start, I was able to build reusable components using Shopify's JSON schema.
-This meant that the same components could adapt across the site and it's content could be updated without touching code.
+Because I’d approached design with modularity in mind from the start, I was able to build reusable components using Shopify's JSON schema.
+This meant that the same components could adapt across the site and its content could be updated without touching code.

 Building things as modular components gave the client "CMS-like" functionality by being able to add components on to the screen, swap images and content on the screen without interacting with code using Shopify's theme editor